Virtual Icebreakers for remote teams: Fun ideas for people who hate "Team building"

 Icebreakers for Specific WFH Scenarios

-- Breakout Rooms: Smaller groups can try virtual escape rooms or trivia.
+- Breakout Rooms: Create teams of smaller groups can try virtual escape rooms or trivia.

 - Structured Prompts: Assign a facilitator for each room to keep things on track.